-CLEF recipients are not restricted to a particular course of study or institution, so choose their own studies in an environment of their choice.
+Recipients are not restricted to a particular course of study or institution, they choose their own studies in an environment of their choice.

 Students incentivised to re-apply

-The CLEF bursary provides support for just one year of study and then students must reapply.
-Their progress is monitored and renewal is dependent on their application to their studies.
+Support is given for just one year of study and then students must reapply.
+Renewal is dependent on their application to their studies.